< All blogs

 How to become certified

-It is important to note, there’s no obligation to go for certification to ISO 27001 and many organizations choose to simply use the standard as a set of good-practice principles to guide them along the way to running their business in a more secure way.
+It is important to note, there’s no obligation to go for certification to ISO 27001 and many organisations choose to simply use the standard as a set of good-practice principles to guide them along the way to running their business in a more secure way.
 However, many become certified to prove their compliance internally and externally.
 The main reasons companies do certify is because of customer, or interested parties needs as well as senior management commitment to certify.

 When you have your ISMS in place, and it has been operating for a period of time, and you’re well under way with the Annex A controls, it’s time to book a stage one review with a Registered Certification Body (RCB), also known as an external auditor.
 This is simply a company that is accredited to carry out audits to the ISO27001 standard and issue certificates.

 Stage one is basically a review of how ready you are for the main event, the stage two certification audit.
-You may pick up a few pointers for improvement (known as nonconformities) at Stage Two but, if these aren’t too serious, your organization effectively becomes certified and can advertise the fact to anyone with an interest.
+You may pick up a few pointers for improvement (known as nonconformities) at Stage Two but, if these aren’t too serious, your organisation effectively becomes certified and can advertise the fact to anyone with an interest.

 But don’t forget the auditor will be coming back every year from now on to reissue certification, so it’s important to keep things running smoothly and continuously improving.